aws-samples/amazon-ecr-helper-for-aws-healthomics/README.md

     * An image from DockerHub will be pulled into a repository with the `dockerhub/` namespace

 * Images from other (less common) public registries are not supported at this time

+When the `omx-container-puller` state machine completes, and all containers have been pulled into ECR Private successfully, you can can proceed to [configuring and running your workflow](#configure-and-run-workflow).

 ### Building containers